-- The noMad requires five to six individual units to collaborate with each other before it can become mobile, torquing like a pair of mechanical legs.
+- The noMad requires five to six individual units to collaborate with each other before it can become mobile, torquing like a pair of robotic legs.

 - OWO uses pneumatic action to move.
 A spring structure is surrounded by a series of air bladders that expand and contract, powering movement somewhere between a roll and a slither.
 Each end of the wormlike creature is a smooth sphere with a suction cup, allowing units to connect to each other and walk upright—Erector Set evolution that snaps into place instantly.

 The second track of Spyropoulos’ research focuses on subtler relationships of communication and is best expressed by a friendly tentacled robot he’s put on a five-year world tour.
 Developed with his partner at Minimaforms and brother, Stephen, Spyropoulos’ Petting Zoo invites visitors to interact with a multitentacled robot as directly and simply as they might stop to pet a neighbor’s dog.